 Some of the UK’s retail mega-giants joining forces and issuing a plea to implement an online sales tax (OST), is the biggest call for business rates reform we’ve seen to date.

 A responsible OST could be a fair way to level the playing field between shop workers and online businesses if applied the way the Retail Jobs Alliance (RJA) foresee it to.
-The idea is that proceeds from the OST are then used to lower the costs of business rates for bricks and mortar stores.
+The idea is that proceeds from the OST are then used to lower the costs of business rates for brick-and-mortar stores.

-It could provide a needed liferaft to the British hightsreet, who haven't had a very good run of it over the past few years.
+It could provide a needed liferaft to the British high street, which hasn't had a perfect run of it over the past few years.
 At CPA we’ve helped a huge amount of retailers who’ve had difficulties paying their overheads while revenue has been down due to the pandemic.

 Rishi Sunak has commented on the calls for a significant shake-up to the system, promising changes in the winter.
 It’s a disheartening response, considering the feeble changes that have been made to business rates structuring in previous budget statements.
 The long wait for winter may also prove too much for some retailers, as business rates bills continue to rise.

 But it’s not just the retail industry that has been crying out for change.
 Two months ago, the British Bar and Pubs Association (BBPA) made their case for business rates reform, and rightly so!
 The hospitality industry makes up for around 2.5% of business rates paid in the UK while representing 0.5% of rateable turnover.
 This is another industry left battered by the pandemic, that is paying comparably disproportionate amounts of money to operate.